 When MLO is being used, the same security association (PTKSA) is used to encrypt the unicast MPDUs and MMPDUs prior to transmission on all the links.
 The same security association (PTKSA) is used to decrypt the unicast MPDUs and MMPDUs received on all the links.

-For an AP MLD to support group address transmissions and also non-MLD peer STA associations, Figure 5-2a is combined with n affiliated APs, within a structure as shown in Figure 4-29c.
-The MLD upper MAC sublayer components of the affiliated APs are the same as those for the AP MLD, but handle group addressed security associations (GTK, IGTK and BIGTK), and handle traffic to and from associated non-MLD non-AP STAs with single-link security associations for peerwise keys (PTKs).
+For an AP MLD to support group address transmissions and also non-MLO peer STA associations, Figure 5-2a is combined with n affiliated APs, within a structure as shown in Figure 4-29c.
+The MLD upper MAC sublayer components of the affiliated APs are the same as those for the AP MLD, but handle group addressed security associations (GTK, IGTK and BIGTK), and handle traffic to and from associated non-AP STAs (not operating in MLO) with single-link security associations for peerwise keys (PTKs).
 The overall structure is as shown in Figure 5-2b.

 Figure 5-2b - MAC data plane architecture for MLD AP and affiliated APs